opis/opis.github.io/_projects/routing/5.x/03-routes-and-route-collections.md

 });
 ```

-The binding's callback, just like the route's callback, is able to reference variables, so a binding
+The callback value of a binding, just like the route’s one, is able to reference variables,
-can be used to overwrite a variable's value.
+therefore a binding can be used to overwrite a variable’s value.

 ```php
 use Opis\Routing\Route;